United-Codes/cloudofficeprint-javascript/README.md

 2. Create the input data with this Java-/TypeScript SDK
 3. Send template and data to an Cloud Office Print server and save the response to a file with this Java-/TypeScript SDK

-To see the JSON-data that is sent to the COP server, you can turn on verbose-mode by setting the argument `copVerbose` to `True` when creating a `PrintJob`.
+To see the JSON-data that is sent to the Cloud Office Print server, you can turn on verbose-mode by setting the argument `copVerbose` to `True` when creating a `PrintJob`.

 # Quickstart: Hello World example
 ## Template (docx)